Culture

 2. There are only three ways to beat the competition.
 You can outpace them, outwork them, or outsmart them.
 If you want to win, you must do all three.
 Everyone at Flight wants to win.
 The specific requirement is that you must be extremely good at your job, and work at an impressive pace.
 No exceptions.

 3. Great artists steal.
 There are no bonus points for adopting an idea because ‘it’s yours.’
 The best ideas are the best ideas, no matter where they come from.
 And at Flight we only use the best ideas.
-(NOTE: intellectual or other property theft is not allowed at Flight)

 4. I stole this idea: “When perfection becomes obsession, magical things arise.”

-5. Flight is quick, quiet, quality.
-And efficient.
+5. Flight is quick, quiet, quality. and efficient.
 If we are successful, that should be true both of our vehicle and in the way we work to build it.